-Under New Rules, Cheaper 'Short-term' Health Care Plans Now Last Up To 3 Years
+Under New Rules, Cheaper 'Short-Term' Health Care Plans Now Last Up To 3 Years

 More than 9,000 people and organizations commented on the rule, since February when it was first proposed.
 Many comments came from people who said they have existing medical conditions that – before the Affordable Care Act's consumer protections were put in place – would have been unable to get insurance that would cover their condition.

-A commenter from Iowa, who has cystic fibrosis, wrote: "People with cystic fibrosis require a complex and demanding care regiment, and need access to high-quality, specialized care and adequate and affordable insurance.
+A commenter from Iowa, who has cystic fibrosis, wrote: "People with cystic fibrosis require a complex and demanding care regimen, and need access to high-quality, specialized care and adequate and affordable insurance.
 The proposed rule fails to adequately protect our community."

 The new rules will require insurers to include clear explanations about what is covered, and to warn consumers that they do not have an automatic right to renew their policies when they expire.
 And if a short-term policy ends before the open enrollment period for Affordable Care Act insurance, consumers will not have the right to buy ACA insurance right away, says Randy Pate, the deputy administrator of the Centers for Medicare and Medicaid Services at HHS.